cockpit-project/cockpit/HACKING.md

     https://localhost:9090

+and login with user `admin` and password `foobar`.
 Any changes you make to the system in the Vagrant VM won't affect the host machine.

 You can edit files in the `pkg/` subdirectory of the Cockpit sources and the changes should take effect after syncing them to the Vagrant